achen004/achen004/README.md

 ### Welcome to my github page!

 Since my undergraduate education, I have had an interest in applying statistics in a business setting.
 With my continued passion for knowledge, I decided to further pursue mastery in data science, ML, and AI.
-My work experience in both industry and academia shows that I am well-equipped with not only analytical tools, but also a versatile background.
+My work experience in both industry and academia shows that I am well-equipped with analytical tools, along with a versatile background.
 I also demonstrate a strong time management ability due to balancing both work and school.

 In my free time I enjoy playing basketball, jogging, and watching fútbol highlights.